In (still) trying to come to terms with Season 8 of GoT (Tormund’s there. Let’s focus on Tormund.) I ran across this in my fandom-Google-stumbling:

-Even if I didn’t have a copy of the film, the stories of my family connected to Gone With the Wind would have been passed down anyways.
-This makes my family sound more “connected” than we actually are, but what I mean to say is that no, we weren’t extras lying on stretchers in that famous scene in Atlanta, and no, we weren’t extras at Twelve Oaks flouncing around in those bell skirts.
+Even if I didn’t have a copy of the film, the stories of my family connections to Gone With the Wind would have been passed down.
+This makes my family sound far more “connected” than we actually are, but what I mean to say is that no, we weren’t extras lying on stretchers in that famous scene in Atlanta, and no, we weren’t extras at Twelve Oaks flouncing around in those bell skirts.
 But.
-One of my grandmothers fell in love with the idea of Scarlett to the point that she christened the hog on the farm she was raised on “Scarlett.”
-And painted the word “Tara” over the pen.
-Yup.
-Y’all.
-Welcome.
+One of my grandmothers fell in love with the idea of Scarlett, to the point that she christened the hog on the farm she was raised on “Scarlett.”
+And then proceeded to paint the word “Tara” over the pen.

 There you go.

 Full disclosure, Pt.
 1, I visited Margaret Mitchell’s home in Atlanta once.
-That’s about all I know about Margaret Mitchell.
+That’s about all I know of Margaret Mitchell.
+She had a typewriter.

-I’m reading this book in an effort to get off the porch and really face this thing.
-Especially Scarlett “That Woman” O’Hara.
+I’m really reading this book in an effort to get off the porch, and understand why my grandmother felt the need to paint “Tara” over the pigpen.
+What spell did this book weave?
+Especially that of Scarlett “That Woman” O’Hara.